wavefrontHQ/docs/pages/doc/alerts_states_lifecycle.md

 ### When Multi-Threshold Alerts Notify Targets

 A multi-threshold alert supports multiple severities with different alert targets.
+Each time the alert fires, it notifies all alert targets for each severity that has a condition that's met.

 Let's look at an example:

 |ts expression |`ts(cpu.loadavg.1m)`|
 |operator | >|